OctoPrint/plugins.octoprint.org/_plugins/ophom.md

 ### Automatic Shudown

-Switch a Philips Hue that your printer is connected to _ON_ or _OFF_ You can set an automatic switch-off based on a minimum temperature.
+Switch a Philips Hue that your printer is connected to _ON_ or _OFF_.
+You can set an automatic switch-off based on a minimum temperature.

 The Philips Hue bridge have an internal clock.
 Ophom can create à delayed power off for a conventional shutdown of the system (eg: Raspberry Pi powered by printer PSU)